roadiz/docker-image/README.md

-# Quick and dirty docker for Roadiz
+# Roadiz test docker image
 **Use only for testing purposes**

 * Nginx